 Building Black, Indigenous, and People of Colour-led (BIPOC) power for climate justice

-We brought together a coalition of Black, Indigenous, and People of Colour-led (BIPOC) organisations and youth initiatives to build a shared vision of true climate justice.
-Our work ensures that Europe’s response to the climate crisis addresses its intersectional harms and centres the ones experiencing its impacts.
+We have brought together Black, Indigenous, and People of Colour-led (BIPOC) organisations and youth initiatives to build a shared vision of true climate justice.
+Our work ensures that Europe’s response to the climate crisis addresses its intersectional harms and centres those experiencing its impacts.

-This project has unfolded across three key areas of work: organising a BIPOC Climate Justice Summit, forming a BIPOC Climate Justice Coalition, and releasing a BIPOC Climate Justice podcast and speaker series.
+This project has unfolded across three key areas of work: organising a BIPOC Climate Justice summit, hosting the Reframing Climate Justice speaker series, and producing Whose Planet?
+The Climate Justice Podcast.

 Through our climate justice work, we aim to secure justice, reparations, and accountability, ensuring meaningful structural changes in the lives of BIPOC communities disproportionately affected by the climate crisis.